michaeldmoore/CSVServer/README.md

 Alternatively, the default data folder can be specified with a command line option or (if the enhanced simPod JSON datasource has been used) - on a query-by-query basis, as parameters in Grafana queries 'Additional JSON data' fields.
 See below.

-Note:  In this initial release, the date-range filters used by Grafana was disabled by default, so that ALL the data in the CSV file was returned to the client, irrespective of the current Grafana display date/time range.
+Note:  In this initial release, the date-range filters used by Grafana were disabled by default, so that ALL the data in the CSV file was returned to the client, irrespective of the current Grafana display date/time range.
 This, while possibly being inefficient in a real-world/production environment where data sets could become very large, could be useful when debugging queries.
 The current release turns this option ON by default.
 See below for command line and per-query options allowing this to be set or reset dynamically.

 ## Sample table formatted CSV file